Finding the right mental health support

 The team is based in Brighton and, as the first point of contact for the UOK Brighton & Hove network, are experts on the wide range of support available.

-Community Navigators will talk to you about the support that the UOK Brighton & Hove network can provide and discuss how to refer you onto our partner services.
-They can contact partners directly on your behalf and they will then get in touch with you to arrange additional support.
-Community Navigators can also advise on useful resources available.
+Our Community Navigators will talk to you about the support that the UOK Brighton & Hove network can provide and discuss how to refer you onto our partner services.
+We can contact partners directly on your behalf and can also advise on other useful resources that are available.

 Call us, or arrange a call back

-We are available Monday to Friday, 9am – 5pm.
+We are available Monday to Friday, 9am – 5pm (excluding Bank Holidays).

 If you’d like to share any information with us before we call you, please add this to the form too.
 Any information you share with us will be treated as confidential.